upgrades-migrations/preupgrade-assistant/doc/module_writing_tutorial/README.md

 - preupg -c RHEL6_7-results/all-xccdf.xml
 ```

-That's it.
-The tool created the `01_simple_informational_module` module under
+In the above example, the tool created the `01_simple_informational_module` module under
 the `3rdparty/mymodules` group.
-And we specified the script will be written
-in Bash.
+The specified script language is Bash.

 ### Create a module without using the preupg-content-creator utility

-You can creat all files of the PA module manually, or what is more common way,
+You can also create all files of the PA module manually without the the `preupg-content-creator`
-you can copy an existing module into the compose.
-It could
-happend you would like to just reorganize structure of your modules (e.g. put
+utility or copy an existing module into the compose.
+This is useful if you want to reorganize structure of your modules (e.g. put
 them into specific groups, ...).
-This all is easy.
-The only important thing here
-is to ensure that PA will discover your module and for that you need
-to follow rules of the compose structure as described below, otherwise the PA
+To ensure that PA discovers your module, follow rules of the compose structure as described below.
+Otherwise the PA
 will not process your module.

 ### Structure of the compose

-The PA compose (alias repository of modules for PA) has simple structure.
+The PA compose (alias repository of modules for PA) has a simple structure.
-In the top level directory of the compose
+The top level directory of the compose
 (see the [RHEL6\_7](https://github.com/upgrades-migrations/preupgrade-assistant-modules/tree/el6toel7/RHEL6_7) directory])
-must exists the `properties.ini` and the `init` files.
-As it's not expected
+must contain the `properties.ini` and the `init` files.
+These files already exist in existing composes.
+If you create your own compose, make sure to add these files.

-you will need to create own compose and inside the existing one, these files
-already exist.
-So let's skip this part to what you truly need.
+[comment] <> (Miriam: Not sure what you're trying to say in the first sentence below)
 Every directory between the top-level directory (RHEL6\_7) and a PA module
 directory with, specify a group of modules.
-Every such group has to contain the
+Every such group must contain the
-`group.ini` file (or `group.xml`, see the following section for detail, but you
-can ignore it) with the `preupgrade` section and the `group_title` key and value,
+`group.ini` file (or `group.xml`, see the following section for detail) with the `preupgrade` section and the `group_title` key and value,
 specifying the name of the group:

 ```ini